On optimizing discrete Morse functions: Gradient paths in lexicographic discrete Morse functions

-What remains to show is that non-reduced expressions for permutations do not give rise to gradient paths.
-However, a non-reduced expression for $\pi $ will eventually apply some adjacent transposition $s_r$ at a rank $r$ where the labels $\lambda_1, \lambda_2$ are increasing.
-But the downward step $d_r$ would not go in the direction the Morse function decreases, a contradiction, because the edge would be a matching edge if $\lambda_1 ,\lambda_2$ is the lowest increasing pair of consecutive labels in the chain obtained by deleting rank $r$.
-Otherwise, the subsequent upward step is forbidden in the non-reduced expression, because the chain would instead match by inserting or deleting a lower rank cone point.
+What remains to show is that non-reduced expressions do not give rise to gradient paths.
+Such an expression will eventually apply some adjacent transposition $s_r$ at a rank $r$ where the labels $\lambda_1, \lambda_2$ are increasing.
+The step $d_r$ would not go in the direction the Morse function decreases, because the edge would be a matching edge if $\lambda_1 ,\lambda_2$ is the lowest increasing pair of consecutive labels in the chain obtained by deleting rank $r$; otherwise, the subsequent upward step would not be a matching step, because the chain would instead match by inserting or deleting a lower rank cone point.
 Either way, the gradient path cannot be completed.

 The first statement in Part (3) was proven as Theorem ~\ref{lex-last}.
 The second statement is proven using similar ideas.
-The point is again that there can be at most one copy of an adjacent transposition $s_i$ between each pair of copies of $s_{i+1}$, with the unique exception that once we may have two copies of $s_i$ after the final $s_{i+1}$, but then we must have one copy of $s_{i-1}$ between the copies of $s_i$.
+The only variation needed is that once we may have two copies of $s_i$ after the final $s_{i+1}$, but then we must have one copy of $s_{i-1}$ between the copies of $s_i$.
 The rest of the analysis proceeds just as in Theorem ~\ref{lex-last}. \EOP